pgarciamartinez/Getting_and_Cleaning_Data/Getting_and_Cleaning_Data_-_Week_4_Assignment.md

     ##   4      0    1777        0       0                  0                0
     ##   5      0       0     1906       0                  0                0
     ##   6   1944       0        0       0                  0                0

+With the temporary column created before, sort the new data as it was before.
+(The merge operation modified the order to match the activity\_ID)

 ``` r
 library(dplyr)